 Non Sans Raison

-As a showcase of our unique heritage to the world, Non Sans Raison vouches for the savoir-faire of Limoges porcelain.
+As a showcase of our unique heritage in the world, Non Sans Raison vouches for the savoir-faire of Limoges porcelain.
 We innovate on all the uses of porcelain to perpetuate the spirit of this millennium material.
 Everyday we bring new life and new vitality to this material with exceptional qualities and a prestigious history, a history intricately woven with the roots of men.

 Many centuries ago, our people discovered on earth, a clay called extra white kaolin.
 After much handling, this kaolin is transformed into the most dazzling and delicate of porcelains, which is sublimated by our decorations, giving to our products all their peculiarity.
 In complicity with our porcelain craftsmen, we bring out the full potential of this white gold from Limoges.
 By their careful care and technique, we exalt its natural qualities in every product.